satpalsr/sdk/docs/server.quaternion.md

 </td><td>

 The squared magnitude of the quaternion.
-Also known as the squared length.
+Alias for `.squaredLength`<!-- -->.

 </td></tr>